 The Engine of Your Trade: Master the Operations

-Having established the legal framework and business plan, next focus would be on operational excellence.
+Having set up the legal framework and business plan, the next focus would be on operational excellence.
 Chemical trading is business that relies-efficient and safe-logistic systems.

-Warehouses are critical features in your business.
-You must acquire a place that can house the chemicals you intend to sell.
-It must have sufficient ventilation, controlled temperatures if required, and clear demarcation for separating incompatible chemicals for storage.
+Warehouses are essential features in your business.
+One must acquire a place where one can store the chemicals it intends to sell.
+It must have proper ventilation control temperature if needed, and clear demarcation for incompatible chemical storage.

-Establish an inventory management system to keep track of stock levels and expiration dates.
-All safety commitment such as emergency spill kit provisions, having a fire suppression system is not negotiable.
+Set up an inventory management system for managing stock levels and expiration dates.
+All safety commitment such as emergency spill kit provisions, having a fire suppression system are not negotiable.

-You must also develop a network of seamless delivery and transportation.
-Transporting chemicals, particularly hazardous chemicals, is subjected to strict regulations.
-Labels and packaging must be approved and clearly indicate the contents of the package and any hazards.
+You have to build up a network for seamless delivery and transportation.
+Transports of chemicals are especially hazardous and subject to special regulations.
+Labels and packaging must be approved and must clearly indicate the contents of the package and hazards.

 Partner with logistics providers that have experience transporting chemicals.
-Delivering goods on time and reliably is key to building customer loyalty and satisfaction.
+Timely, reliable delivery builds customer loyalty and satisfaction.

 Discover the Right Business for You With Our Startup Selector Tool